Korean, Edit

 ⑤ Blood Sugar Regulation

-○ When blood sugar is low : Gluconeogenesis
+○ When blood sugar is low: Gluconeogenesis

-○ When blood sugar is high : Glycogen synthesis
+○ When blood sugar is high: Glycogen synthesis

-⑥ Lipid Metabolism : β oxidation, synthesis of lipoproteins, cholesterol synthesis
+⑥ Lipid Metabolism: β oxidation, synthesis of lipoproteins, cholesterol synthesis

 ⑦ Protein Metabolism

-○ Synthesis of Elements
+○ Urea Synthesis

 ○ Synthesis of Plasma Proteins

-○ Blood clotting-related proteins : Fibrinogen, Heparin (anticoagulant), Prothrombin
+○ Blood clotting-related proteins: Fibrinogen, Heparin (anticoagulant), Prothrombin

 ○ Hormone-binding Proteins